TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 135/Psalms 135.14.md

 ---

-For Jehovah will judge his people, And repent himself concerning his servants.
+For Yahweh will judge his people, and have compassion on his servants.